semihucann/hairdressers/docs/source/user/member2.rst

 - Today appointment hour list consist of the hours after now.
 - Tomorrow, all hours will be available.
-- Registered operations and corresponding informations about it is listed in the table at the above of the form.
+- Registered operations and corresponding informations about it, is listed in the table at the above of the form.
 - If appointment belongs to current user, it can be edited or deleted.

 .. figure:: pictures/rez1.png